Blowup driven by critical balance in a differential kinetic model of gravity wave turbulence

-Naturally, this perspective is not restricted to the kinetics of gravity waves.
-While in this paper we focused on dispersion relation and interaction scaling appropriate for gravity waves, \xdam, as presented in \cite{rosenhaus2024strong}, is more general.
-As detailed in Appendix \ref{Appendix A}, the general \xdam\, may have arbitrary values for the spatial dimension $d$ and the scaling exponents $\alpha$ and $\beta$ associated with the dispersion relation and interaction, respectively.
+\cm This perspective is not restricted to the kinetics of gravity waves.
+While this paper focused on dispersion relation and interaction scaling appropriate for gravity waves, \xdam, as presented in \cite{rosenhaus2024strong}, is more general. \cb As detailed in Appendix \ref{Appendix A}, the general \xdam\, may have arbitrary values for the spatial dimension $d$ and the scaling exponents $\alpha$ and $\beta$ associated with the dispersion relation and interaction, respectively.
 As long as $\beta/\alpha>3$, the stationary states are qualitatively similar to the gravity wave case, and similarly involve a transition from a weak direct cascade in the IR to a strong or Phillips direct cascade in the UV.
 However, the qualitative description of the blowup behavior involves a stronger condition on $\beta/\alpha$.
 The scenario involving a transition from weak to Phillips scaling depended on the anomalous exponent $-x\approx 0.917$ being greater than the corresponding Phillips exponent $1/2$ (see Fig.~\ref{fig:blowups}).
 For instance at $d/\alpha=4$, this requires the stronger condition $\beta/\alpha\gtrsim 3.67$.
 Below this range, the system may have weak anomalous scaling arbitrarily far in the UV and need not transition to Phillips.
-For much smaller parameter values, the qualitative situation is inverted.
-There is weak anomalous scaling for the inverse cascade \cite{thalabard2021inverse}, and the \xdam\, has strong and Phillips stationary states in the IR rather than the UV.
-It would be natural to hypothesize that likewise there is a transition to Phillips blowup behavior as the solution propagates into the IR, but our preliminary numerical results suggest that this may not be the case.
+For much smaller parameter values, the qualitative situation is inverted. \cm In this case, relevant for the nonlinear Schr\"odinger equation (Gross-Pitaevskii model) \cite{Nowak:2011sk,B15, Walz:2017ffj, Gaz19, FR2, RosenhausSchubring2025}, there is weak anomalous scaling for the inverse cascade \cite{thalabard2021inverse}, and the \xdam\, has strong and Phillips stationary states in the IR rather than the UV. \cb It would be natural to hypothesize that likewise there is a transition to Phillips blowup behavior as the solution propagates into the IR, but our preliminary numerical results suggest that this may not be the case.
 We leave this to future work.

 \textit{Acknowledgments:} VR and DS are supported by NSF grant 2209116.